 (1) Subject to the provisions of this section, a local government may make local laws for carrying into effect the provisions of this Act within its district, and may repeal, amend, vary or suspend the operation of any such local law.

-(1a) Local laws shall not be made under this section to have effect in the management area of the Swan River Trust within the meaning of the Swan River Trust Act 1988.
+(1a) Local laws must not be made under this section to have effect in the development control area or the Riverpark.

 (2) A local government may, by resolution, adopt as a local law the whole or any part of a draft model by-law prepared by the Commission and published in the Gazette, with or without modification.